 Some years ago, the team decided to add a winter dance tradition to their repertoire (Bledington being a summer tradition), and now dance "Border Morris" through the winter months.

 The team have always performed mummers plays, though now restricting performance to the Christmas season, and have, over the years, performed many traditional plays collected from South Yorkshire.
 In recent years, Longsword dances have also been added to the repertoire.

 With their roots in folk music it is no surprise that the team still sing and play folk music and most dance-outs culminate in a song and dance session in the pub after the dancing finishes.
-Additionally, the team host a monthly song and music session on the first Wednesday of every month at the Woodman Inn, Swinton.

 Constitution of Wath-upon-Dearne Morris Men